undur/wonder-slim/AjaxSlim/docs/DESIGN.md

 attribute (a multi-select renders no "no selection" option to read it from).
 No code changes were needed beyond moving the files into AjaxSlim.

+### `AjaxBusySpinner`

+Shows a busy indicator while any ajax request is in flight.
+The runtime carries an **ajax-activity broker**: `fetchAndMorph` (the single choke point for all ajax activity) keeps an in-flight counter and, on the 0↔1 transitions, sets/clears `data-ajaxslim-busy="true"` on `<html>` and dispatches `ajaxslim:busy` / `ajaxslim:idle` events on `document`.
+The spinner is then **pure CSS** — hidden by default, revealed by `html[data-ajaxslim-busy] .ajaxslim-busy-spinner` — so a bare `<wo:AjaxBusySpinner/>` needs no JavaScript of its own.
+Three pulsing dots, no images.

+Divergence from legacy: the legacy spinner was an `AjaxComponent` carrying ~17 bindings (busyClass, divID, watchContainerID, onCreate/onComplete, and the spin.js option set — lines/length/width/radius/ color/speed/trail/shadow + a `spinOpts` JSON built via `org.json`), driven by a global Prototype `Ajax.Responders.register`, and it shipped `spin.js` + `prototype.js` + `effects.js`.
+In practice every real use was a bare `<wo:AjaxBusySpinner/>` with no bindings, so AjaxSlim drops the entire config surface, spin.js, the Prototype responder, and the org.json dependency: id/class/style only, CSS-driven off the activity broker.
+Apps wanting a bespoke indicator can style `.ajaxslim-busy-spinner` or listen for the `ajaxslim:busy`/`ajaxslim:idle` events.

 ## Divergence from the legacy Ajax framework

 | Concern | Legacy Ajax | AjaxSlim |